l3mxny/ReBooted/README.md

 **Layer 2: Patient AI Guidance**

-An AI tutor powered by Anthropic Claude that speaks at a 4th grade reading level, responds in English and Chinese, translates unfamiliar tech words on demand, and always ends with encouragement.
-Critically — seniors never face a blank box.
+An AI tutor powered by Anthropic Claude thatresponds in English and Chinese, translates unfamiliar tech words on demand, and always ends with encouragement.
 Three pre-seeded questions appear on every step so they always know where to start.

 **Layer 3: Family Connection**